 With eye on the rapid shifting of the global political- and trade-systems, as well as, rapidly evolving global markets, Vidjai is working to help Suriname fit into the world’s newly forming Supply Chains.
-To that end, he co-founded Phoenix Development Company in 2018 with Raxshaaz Ilahibaks.

 As a partner at the company his father founded as well, The Alesie Group, Vidjai is diversifying the portfolio.
 The focus is to develop industries that will carry us into the next 100 years.
 His current ventures delve into Sustainable Development, Renewable Energy, Manufacturing, Agro-Industry and R&D, Hemp Industry and R&D, Brokerage, Blockchain Technologies, Auto-Industry, and the Overall Development of Emerging Markets.